Recursive-algebraic solution of the closed string tachyon vacuum equation: Discussion

 \subsection{Future directions}

 Three directions follow from this work.
 First, the numerical computation should be pushed to higher level truncation and higher seam grade.
 The multi-level grade-$1$ source $S_1(\Lstar)$ will determine whether inter-level cancellations reduce $\ep_B$ below unity; if the expansion is asymptotic, it would serve as the starting point for resummation.
-Second, finding a closed-string analogue of the $\KBc$ subalgebra adapted to hyperbolic vertices is a central open problem.
-In the open string, the $\KBc$ algebra yields the Schnabl solution analytically~\cite{Schnabl:2005gv,Erler:2009uj}; a closed-string counterpart could solve the grade-$0$ equation in closed form and potentially extend the framework beyond the scalar sector.
-Such an algebra addresses a complementary challenge to convergence: it provides the seed analytically, but convergence of the seam expansion is a separate question.
+Second, finding an algebraic approach to find the analytic soltuion is a central open problem.
 Third, the genus-$1$ extension gives access to the mass spectrum around the tachyon vacuum~\cite{Yang:2005rx}, the most direct physical observable.

 In summary, in the sector of zero-momentum Lorentz scalars --- closed under the equations of motion by Lorentz symmetry, though the physical vacuum may lie outside it --- the seam-graded expansion reduces the closed string tachyon vacuum problem to a sequence of matrix inversions with explicit source integrals.
-The algebraic structure is universal, the numerical verification through $59$ states shows no obstruction, and the grade-$1$ source is under control after analytic continuation.
+The algebraic structure is universal, the numerical verification through $15$ states shows no obstruction, and the grade-$1$ source is under control after analytic continuation.
 The decisive test --- whether inter-level cancellations tame the tachyon-only $\ep_B \simeq 10^{18}$ --- is the immediate next step.
-The deeper questions --- whether inter-level cancellations tame the divergence, and whether a closed-string analogue of the $\KBc$ algebra can provide the seed analytically --- are the most important open problems.
+The deeper questions --- whether inter-level cancellations tame the divergence, and whether an analytic solution can be found --- are the most important open problems.